 When you think about hibiscus, you probably think about tropical climates.
-And it’s true – many hibiscus varieties are native to the tropics and can only survive in high humidity and heat.
-But there are also plenty of types of hardy hibiscus varieties that will easily survive a zone 6 winter and come back year after year.
+It’s true-- many hibiscus varieties are native to the tropics and can only survive in high humidity and heat.
+There are also plenty of types of hardy hibiscus varieties that will easily survive a zone 6 winter and come back year after year.
 Keep reading to learn more about growing hibiscus in zone 6.

 Perennial Hibiscus Plants

 Growing hibiscus in zone 6 is very easy, as long as you choose a hardy variety.
 Hardy hibiscus plants are usually hardy down to zone 4.
-Their sizes vary depending on their species, but as a rule, they’re bigger than their tropical cousins, sometimes reaching heights of 15 feet and widths of 8 feet.
+Their sizes vary depending on their species, but as a rule, they’re bigger than their tropical cousins, sometimes reaching heights of 15 feet (5 m.) and widths of 8 feet (2 m.).

 Their flowers, too, are much larger than those of tropical varieties.
-The largest can reach a foot in diameter.
-They tend to come in shades of white, pink and red, though they can be found in other colors.
+The largest can reach a foot (31 cm.) in diameter.
+They tend to come in shades of white, pink, and red, though they can be found in other colors.

 Hibiscus Varieties for Zone 6